Monitoring Kubernetes with Graphite

 undefined

 You can also create other types of visualizations based on the metrics exposed by Kubernetes.
-Have a look at the article Our Favorite Grafana Dashboards to create some of the more advanced dashboards.
+Look at the article Our Favorite Grafana Dashboards to create some of the more advanced dashboards.

 Setting up Kubernetes Monitoring using MetricFire

-The setup which we have done above works for very basic Kubernetes infrastructure which would contain just a few nodes.
-In order to handle production level load, which would be a few hundred nodes and upwards of a few Mbps network traffic, you would need to scale out both Graphite and Grafana to handle the increasing load.
+The setup we have done above works for very basic Kubernetes infrastructure, which would contain just a few nodes.
+In order to handle the production-level load, which would be a few hundred nodes and upwards of a few Mbps network traffic, you would need to scale out both Graphite and Grafana to handle the increasing load.

 That’s where Hosted Graphite and Hosted Grafana come into the picture.
-It allows you to scale for long-term storage, as well as provides redundant storage of data without you having to go through the arduous process of setting up Graphite and Grafana as detailed above.
+They allow you to scale for long-term storage and provide redundant data storage without having to go through the arduous process of setting up Graphite and Grafana, as detailed above.

-Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open source projects.
-Configuring the Snap Daemon to send Kubernetes metrics to your MetricFire account is simple and just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
+Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open-source projects.
+Configuring Telegraf agent as a Daemonset that forwards node/pod metrics to send Kubernetes metrics to your MetricFire account is simple.
+It just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
 Check out our article Monitoring Kubernetes with Hosted Graphite to learn how to set up monitoring your Kubernetes infrastructure quickly and easily using our Hosted service.

 Sign up for the MetricFire free trial here, and start building Kubernetes dashboards within a few minutes.